Moving to the United Kingdom? Find out everything you need to know about getting a UK visa with our look at the local immigration system.

-If you are visiting or moving to the United Kingdom, you need to find out if you will need a visa to enter the country and which type of visa for the UK you will need to apply for.
-This will depend on where you are travelling from and the purpose of your visit.
+If you are visiting or moving to the United Kingdom, it’s essential to check if you need a visa to enter the country, as well as what type of visa you need to apply for.
+This will depend on where you are traveling from and the purpose of your visit.

 - Immigration in the UK